ZaoNao/ProjectDevFight/Documentation/CharacterSubmission.md

 * Weapons (Weapon A + B)
 * ~~Song List~~
 * Move List (This should be last, but have it somewhere around)

+After being updated into the database, you can see a list of Characters [here](../Character Entries/README.md)